 Determining how to collect the data is important as well.
 It sometimes can be collected from charts.
 To determine if an outpatient class is effective in teaching patients to reduce cholesterol, the figures would have to be collected from the physicians.

 The final step once the numbers are collected is to analyze the data, says Moore.
 To make this process simpler, don’t just count the number of patients who reduced their cholesterol following the class, but figure a rate of those patients who lowered their cholesterol from month to month, such as 2% or 10%, she advises.
 In this way, percentages can be compared from month to month.

 "Once you have your measurement or rate, you have a lot of options on how to analyze the data," says Moore.
 One way is to plot the data along a line from month to month to see if the program is achieving the desired outcome.

 "It is really important to know where you began before the intervention started, and in that way you can support your case that your intervention was directly related to the outcome," she says.

 Comparisons help to show that the educational intervention is effective.
 The most basic comparison is with the baseline measurement, says Moore.
 However, comparisons can be made between surgical units and other institutions with similar types of patients as well.
 "You need to make sure that the way you count patients and the way you are figuring those rates are similar enough to justify what you are doing," she cautions.

 Be sure to present clear message

 When presenting findings to top management, give them the whole picture but make sure that the tool used, whether a chart or a graph, has a clear message, advises Moore.
 For example, 60% of patients who attended the class lowered their cholesterol.

-The process to gathering data to support patient education programs isn’t too complicated.
-"Think carefully about the outcome measure, take a baseline, find a comparison and watch it over a period of time.
-Don’t try to draw conclusions too quickly," she advises.
+The process of gathering data to support patient education programs isn’t too complicated.
+"Think carefully about the outcome measure, take a baseline, find a comparison, and watch it over a period of time.
+Don’t try to draw conclusions too quickly," Moore advises.